What is the role of the news media in society?

 Another way in which advertisers influence the news is in the form of advertorials.
 These look like the publication’s articles, but are actually advertisements.
 Usually, this is acknowledged as an ‘advertorial’ somewhere on the page, but it is not always obvious.

-Then there are crowdfunding donations.
+Then there is crowdfunding.
 Nowadays, there are quite a few crowdfunded media organizations that pride themselves on their independence.
 However, their financing largely relies on meeting the expectations of their audience.
 If the Grayzone starts publishing articles in favor of American interventions overseas or if the Hong Kong Free Press starts publishing articles critical of Hong Kong protesters, they will likely see much of their funding disappear.

 A third influence is related to sourcing, that is, where the news actually comes from.
 Much of the news comes from a variety of sources, including: